carolinechuu/ECE-3400-Team-12/lab3/lab3.md

 <img align="center" src="image2.png">

-We wrote a findR function in C that uses brute force to solve for the three resistors values we are looking.
+We wrote a findR() function in C that uses brute force to solve for the three resistors values we are looking for.
 And R0 is found to be 774 ohms, R1 is found to be 394 ohms and R2 is found to be 199 ohms. :D The three resistors values of red pins can also be used for the three green pins.
-The two bue pins have two resistors values and simplier circutry, which are found to be R0 = 240 ohms and R1 = 95 ohms using the same circuit analysis method.
+The two bue pins have two resistors values and simplier circutry, which are found to be R0 = 445 ohms and R1 = 197.5 ohms using the same circuit analysis method.

 <script src="//onlinegdb.com/embed/js/BkqS8HLpW"></script>